harshm413/rest-api-microservices-redis-rabbitmq/README.md

-# ChatApp
+# REST API Microservices with Redis & RabbitMQ

-A production-ready, microservices-based real-time chat application built with TypeScript and Node.js.
+A production-ready, microservices-based REST API application built with TypeScript and Node.js.
 This project implements an API Gateway pattern with event-driven architecture, featuring JWT authentication, multi-database persistence, and Redis caching.

 ## Table of Contents